greylore-d20/foundryvtt-pathfinder1/README.md

-# Foundry VTT 5th Edition
+# Pathfinder 1e for Foundry VTT

 An implementation of the first edition of Pathfinder for Foundry Virtual Tabletop (http://foundryvtt.com).